 Pro or Enterprise quick start

-Use this quick start if you have a license token for a paid version of Metabase, and you want to run Metabase locally.
+Use this quick start if you have a license token for a Pro or Enterprise version of Metabase, and you want to run Metabase locally.
 See below for instructions on running Metabase in production.

 Assuming you have Docker installed and running, get the latest Docker image: